The Shoah Memorial will offer you a wide selection of books as well as autograph sessions during the

 from

-This round table proposed as part of the National Competition for Resistance and Deportation (CNRD) by the Association of History and Geography Teachers (APHG) is in resonance with the 2021-2022 theme of the CNRD: "
+This round table proposed as part of the National Competition for Resistance and Deportation (CNRD) by the Association of Professors of History and Geography (APHG) is in resonance with the 2021-2022 theme of the CNRD: "

-This theme invites teachers and students to study the interactions of the military, political, ideological and human aspects that marked the end of the conflict, in an approach consistent with the spirit of the Competition, which can be illustrated, notably, by a study at the local level.
+This theme invites teachers and students to study the interactions of the military, political, ideological and human aspects that marked the end of the conflict, in an approach consistent with the spirit of the Contest, and which may be illustrated, in particular, by a local-scale study.

-Moderated by Marc Charbonnier, editor-in-chief of the journal Historians & Geographers – general secretary of the APHG.
+Moderated by Marc Charbonnier, editor-in-chief of the journal Historiens & Géographes – secretary general of APHG.

 with